Fatal Work-Related Injuries

 This indicator tracks fatal work related injuries.
 Fatalities due to work-related injuries are devastating both for the family of the deceased and the workplace and entail a huge economic burden.
 It has been estimated that the total medical and indirect costs of fatal work-related injuries and diseases in 2007 were over $50 billion in the U.S. Monitoring of rates and trends of work-related deaths serves as a critical tool in identifying new hazards and evaluating health and safety practices to prevent fatal injuries in the workplace.

-The Census of Fatal Occupational Injuries (CFOI) –conducted annually by the Bureau of Labor Statistics (BLS)—compiles data on all fatal work-related injuries in the U.S. The CFOI cross references a number of sources: death certificates, workers’ compensation reports, and federal and state agency administrative reports to compile as complete a list as possible of all occupationally related fatal injuries that occur in the United States.
+The Census of Fatal Occupational Injuries (CFOI)—conducted annually by the Bureau of Labor Statistics (BLS)–compiles data on all fatal work-related injuries in the U.S. The CFOI cross references a number of sources: death certificates, workers’ compensation reports, and federal and state agency administrative reports to compile as complete a list as possible of all occupationally related fatal injuries that occur in the United States.
 The CFOI is a cooperative program between the states and the federal government and has been operational since 1992.
-Detailed information and statistics regarding job-related injuries, illnesses, and fatalities can also be found in the Minnesota Department of Labor and Industries (DLI) annual Minnesota Workplace Safety Report.

-In 2010 the CFOI identified 4,690 deaths in the U.S. as a result of a work-related injury.
+In 2014 the CFOI identified 4,821 deaths in the U.S. as a result of a work-related injury.
+The 2014 total was the highest annual total recorded since 2008.
 This is particularly concerning as work-related injuries should be completely preventable.
 At the national level, agriculture and construction were the industries with the highest rates, together accounting for 30% of all fatal injuries.
-Occupational groups with high rates of fatality in 2010 included transportation, construction, installation and maintenance, and farmers and ranchers.
+Occupational groups with high rates of fatality in 2014 included transportation, construction, installation and maintenance, and farmers and ranchers.
 About one-fourth of all occupational fatalities in the United States involved workers in transportation and material moving operations.

-Of the 70 fatal injuries that occurred in Minnesota in 2010, 91% involved males, 37% involved transportation incidents, 24% occurred due to contact with objects or equipment, 19% were due to an assault or a violent act, 14% were due to falling, and 6% were due to exposure to a harmful substance or environment.
-Industries with the highest rates of deaths included agriculture (28 deaths), construction (9 deaths), and transportation (5 deaths).
+Of the 62 fatal injuries that occurred in Minnesota in 2014, 97% involved males, 40% involved transportation incidents, 23% occurred due to contact with objects or equipment, 13% were due to an assault or a violent act, 15% were due to falling, and 8% were due to exposure to a harmful substance or environment.
+Industries with the highest rates of deaths included agriculture (21 deaths) and trande, transportation, and warehousing (18 deaths).
 Rates of fatal work-related injuries in Minnesota have remained fairly consistent over the past decade.
-The greatest number occurred in 2005 with 87 fatalities and the lowest occurred in 2009 with 61 recorded fatalities.
-In 2010 the rate of fatal injuries per 100,000 full-time employees was 2.8 in Minnesota, below the national rate of 3.6 fatal injuries per 100,000 full-time equivalent workers.
+The greatest number occurred in 2005 with 87 fatalities and the lowest occurred in 2011 with 60 recorded fatalities.
+In 2014 the rate of fatal injuries per 100,000 full-time employees was 2.2 in Minnesota, below the national rate of 3.4 fatal injuries per 100,000 full-time equivalent workers.

-Trend analysis of this indicator from 2000 to 2009 demonstrates a non-significant decline in the number of work-related fatal injuries.
+Trend analysis of this indicator from 2000 to 2014 demonstrates a significant decline in the rate of work-related fatal injuries.
 Continued surveillance and efforts to reduce and prevent hazardous workplace situations and exposures are necessary to ensure this decline continues.

 |Year||Number||Fatality Rate per 100,000 employed persons, age 16 and older|